The Mount St. Joseph's women's basketball team held its postseason banquet in a Cincinnati hospital room warmed by Lauren Hill's smile.

 Doctors didn't expect Hill to live this long with the tumor, which folds around parts of her brain.

 "The first diagnosis was December, around Christmas time, which is why I went ahead and tried to get the first game moved up," Benjamin said.
-"But that's Lauren.
-Lauren's not going to let it beat her.
-She's going to keep fighting.
+"But Lauren's not going to let it beat her, she's going to keep fighting.

 "Everybody thought she'd be this small, tiny voice instead of this big lion roar.
 She's done a great job with that.
 And the money she's raised: Everybody thought she'd get some money, but $1.3 million is amazing."